-My friend, Jack Vincent, recently posted a link to an excellent interview with the curator of TED, Chris Anderson.
-Those of you who have been reading this blog for some time will know that I consider TED to be one of the most valuable resources on the Internet.
+Those of you who have been reading this blog for some time will know that I consider watching TED Talks to be one of the best ways to spend time on the Internet.
+The curator of TED is Chris Anderson.

-The interview was an exclusive for Bizmore, a business website.
-It offers terrific insights into the workings of TED.
-It also contains excellent advice on what makes a TED Talk (or any talk for that matter) sizzle.
+In an interview with Bizmore, a business website, Anderson offered some insights into the workings of TED.
+He also provided some advice on what makes a TED Talk (or any talk for that matter) sizzle.
 A couple of excerpts:

 “All the best presentations have some sort of ‘wow’ factor.
 That may be a big idea, or a new lens through which to view the world.
 It may be a spectacular visual or an amazing personal story.
 There are plenty of things that kill a presentation, but there is no set formula for making a great one.”